jofas/blog/content/002-first-time-running/index.md

 Even with the self-destructive mindset and the overconfidence in my athletic abilities, I only aimed for five kilometers, a distance I've outrun maybe once or twice in my entire life.
-I thought running to the playground and back again would cover that distance.
+I estimated running to the playground and back again would cover that distance.
 While waiting at the crossroads for the nausea to subside and for the devil to show up and offer me the same deal he offered to the great Robert Johnson and that fool Faust, I was contemplating giving up and returning home.